 For more information, check out the list of products subject to compulsory certification and additional statistics on labelling/marking requirements.

-FAQs for Doing Business in the Philippines
+FAQs about expansion in the Philippines

 What are the different types of employment?